-I will provide you with whatever payment method you prefer.
-Some clients pay on a per-meeting basis with cash, check, major credit card, or through Zelle or PayPal.
-Many clients prefer to be billed on a monthly basis.
+You may use what payment method you prefer.
+Some clients pay on a per-meeting basis with cash, check, major credit card, or with Zelle or PayPal.
+Most of my clients prefer to be billed on a monthly basis.

 Can I deduct the cost of tutoring on my taxes?